 15 Incredible Things Revealed by Extreme Weather

 High waves, violent winds, and extreme droughts can wreak terrible destruction—but they can also uncover amazing treasures.
+Recently, Hurricane Michael's storm surge uncovered two ships grounded on a barrier island in the Gulf of Mexico during another hurricane 119 years ago.
 During summer 2018, a major drought in Europe revealed "hunger stones" inscribed with dire messages in the Czech Republic, the remains of a prehistoric henge in Ireland, and traces of a 17th-century garden in England.
 In prior years, weather has exposed Mayan hieroglyphics, medieval skeletons, ancient footprints, and much more.
 Here are 15 remarkable things revealed by weather.

 1. THE OLDEST HUMAN FOOTPRINTS OUTSIDE OF AFRICA